bartelsjoshuac/SAPG/CodeAnalysis.md

 First, did not anticipate finding the number of repeated errors that we did in such a mature product.
 This implies that there may be a pervasive architectural fault or a false-positive in the automated code review tool.

-Second, the presence of multiple automated testing tools serving as a moderator allowed us to quickly put asside personal subjectivity that we brought to the code reviews.
+Second, the presence of multiple automated testing tools serving as a moderator allowed us to quickly put aside personal subjectivity that we brought to the code reviews.
 It is natural to have a unique propensity towards detecting some types of errors over others, however being able to reference the outputs of our automated testing tools allowed us to objectively assess this analysis.

-Finally, the inherent objectivity of the automated testing tools that we employed aleviated our concerns about inconcsistencies in code style or quality from the various project contributers by removing the human element of understanding from the task of code review.
+Finally, the inherent objectivity of the automated testing tools that we employed alleviated our concerns about inconsistencies in code style or quality from the various project contributors by removing the human element of understanding from the task of code review.
 Since these tools are concerned with the objective metrics that govern proper syntax and code structure, they are not plagued with the human limitations of a desire for consistency among contributions.
 This is to say that they are not as bothered by changing code smells as human reviewers may be.
-The result of this is that our final assessment is far more objective since we may consult the outputs of these tools
+The result of this is that our final assessment is far more objective since we may consult the outputs of these tools.

 ***